 To promote physical fitness by recognizing members of the Association who achieve a maximum score on the Army Physical Fitness Test (APFT).
+Note – In October 2020, the APFT will change to the Army Combat Fitness Test (ACFT) and the maximum score will change (see Criteria below).

 Score 300 points on any record APFT in accordance with Army Regulations.
+Note – the ACFT maximum score effective October 2020 will be 600 points.

 This award is for superior achievement in physical fitness.
 President Theodore Roosevelt established the first Army Physical Fitness Test in the War Department, General Order #240, dated December 4, 1907, when he advocated that it is just as much the duty of those who serve their country to adopt such measures and pursue such habits as will maintain a physical condition fit for service to their country, as it is to cultivate their minds and in fitting themselves for the intellectual duties of their profession.
 A replica of the original medal honors President Roosevelt’s name.